AstarNetwork/astar-docs/docs/builder-guides/astar_features/astarBase.md

 ## TL;DR

-This cookbook will learn you on how to started using AstarBase.
-AstarBase is an on-chain EVM database in Astar Ecosystem.
+This cookbook will teach you on how to start using AstarBase.
+AstarBase is an on-chain EVM database in Astar ecosystem.
 After reading this, you will be able to make a small "Hello World" use case of AstarBase yourself.

 ## What is AstarBase

 AstarBase is an on-chain EVM database.
-AstarBase contains the mapping of users's EVM and native address.
-An EVM address is usually referred as a Metamask address or H160, native address can be referred as a SS58 address.
+AstarBase maps a users's EVM and native address.
+An EVM address is usually referred as a Metamask address or H160, native address can be referred as an SS58 address.
 These two are now interchangeable through the mapping that AstarBase offers.

-The main goal of AstarBase is creating more end-user cases for users to participate in the Astar ecosystem by offering some mechanisms such as rewarding users easily.
+The main goal of AstarBase is create more cases for users to participate in the Astar ecosystem by offering a mechanism that connects EVM to native.
+For example, a project can reward ASTR tokens to a users' native address for participating an EVM dApp.

+The EVM and native addresses are treated as a pair.

 ### Functions available in AstarBase